 2018:YEAR OF THE WOMAN

-The Burnet News Club is covering this issue in February and March 2018
+The Burnet News Club covered this issue in February and March 2018

 The Burnet News Club is a network of school news clubs.
 It develops young people's critical thinking skills and literacy through engagement with current affairs.